Jonaddo/python_sandbox/maths/README.md

 # About
-This repository explores different geometry problems.
+This repository presents different maths exercises.

 # square_circle
 We imagine that we are asked to draw random dots in the corner of a square.